Inbibo/adonisfx_docs/docs/maya/activation.md

 In the above setup we have the following characteristics:

-1. 1 AdnSensorRotation.
+1. One AdnSensorRotation.
-2. 1 AdnSensorPosition.
+2. One AdnSensorPosition.
-3. 1 AdnActivation.
+3. One AdnActivation.
-4. 1 AdnMuscle.
+4. One AdnMuscle.
-5. 2 Inputs added to AdnActivation.
+5. Two inputs added to AdnActivation.
 6. Input 1 has an Over operator and is connected to the AdnSensorRotation.
 7. Input 2 has an Add operator and is connected to the AdnSensorPosition.
 8. The bypass option is unchecked for both inputs.